 - CELTA Certificate, awarded by Cambridge University (UK)

-- MA Eastern Philology (Japanese Studies), awarded by the University of Ghent (Belgium)
+- MA Eastern Philology (Japanese Studies), awarded by the Ghent University (Belgium)

 - Dutch (native speaker)